 Something that used to be considered unsafe and threatening is now the norm and is considered convenient.
 Consumers are showing a greater appetite for peer-to-peer and on-demand access to goods and services.

 Long range shared rides is an anamoly in this shared-economy.
-Millions take buses, trains, airplanes, and ferries every single day and do not for a second question our safety – even though we are surrounded by hoards of complete strangers.
-Yet for some reason that level of comfort and feeling of safety has yet to penetrate the long distance car-based ridesharing market.
+Millions take buses, trains, airplanes, and ferries every single day and do not for a second question their safety – even though they are surrounded by hoards of complete strangers.
+Yet for some reason that level of comfort and feeling of safety has yet to penetrate the long distance car-based ride-sharing market.

 When interviewing customers or pitching our idea to investors or even friends the question that comes up most often is, “Why isn’t there a long-distance carpooling app in the U.S.?”
 Well, actually there are a few, yet even our well-travelled friends don’t know about them.
 It’s easy to pin the blame on poor marketing or unsuccessful fundraising, yet some of our predecessors have raised millions of dollars and still shut down months after launch.
 Why is this?

 Our hypotheses is that current users of the existing platforms have failed to spread the word.
 As a result platforms fail to reach the level of adoption we see amongst short distance ridesharing and eventually shut down.

 At Hi-Hi, we see long-distance carpooling as a reflection of our ‘social society’ and hence we believe that users need to want to tell their friends about a cool new product.
 In order to have a successful launch and an exponentially growing adoption of our product, we believe that trust, convenience and a sense of community are critical to product adoption and viral amplification.
 One cannot simply expect to release a product – from a yet unknown company – without a social sentiment from its target group and expect the wider population to 'hop on' pronto.